The Modern General Counsel – Protecting Value & Creating It

 Innovating around value to customers is a top priority.

 Business as usual doesn’t pause to create bandwidth for this work, meaning the amount and complexity of legal work overall is increasing.
 At the same time, doing more with less to flatten or reduce costs is a recurring theme.

-In the effort to work smarter, Legal Operations is becoming mainstream with many teams employing a legal ops professional, and adopting technology solutions and data analytics, to help drive process efficiency.
+In the effort to work smarter, legal operations is becoming mainstream with many teams employing a legal operations professional, and adopting technology solutions and data analytics, to help drive process efficiency.

 The vast majority (at least 70%) of GCs in the ASX100 report to the CEO and are members of the executive team.
 They are in the room where it happens!
 Many also manage other functions; typically corporate, external or regulatory affairs, compliance, or people.
 They have shared responsibility for the overall success of the organisation, and a significant level of influence on its strategy and direction.